golang-leipzig/golang-leipzig.github.io/content/posts/meetup-47-wrapup.md

-* LLM coding assistants became so mainstream this year that people are starting to turn them off (even if they are given away for free); but new interaction modes like *canvas* or deeper integration with your *code project* or *IDE* feels a bit like having swimming fins 🧜
+* LLM coding assistants became so mainstream this year that people are starting to turn them off (even if they are given away for free); but new interaction modes like *canvas* or deeper integration with your *code project* or *IDE* feel a bit like having swimming fins 🧜
 * do you know about software that is usable, used and finished? haha! [tell us about it!](https://github.com/golang-leipzig/software-that-is-finished) -- the [DoD would also listen!](https://media.defense.gov/2019/May/01/2002126690/-1/-1/0/SWAP%20EXECUTIVE%20SUMMARY.PDF) cf. [HN](https://news.ycombinator.com/item?id=34558707)
 * well, [are we really engineers](https://www.hillelwayne.com/post/are-we-really-engineers/), then [why can't we make simple software](https://www.youtube.com/watch?v=czzAVuVz7u4)?
 Does a [time travelling debugger](https://www.youtube.com/watch?v=NiGzdv84iDE) help?
 If you think the old times were better, or less strange, please check out [The Old New Thing: Practical development throughout the evolution of Windows](https://devblogs.microsoft.com/oldnewthing/)